Overview of Video Camera Use in the Workplace

 If you record discriminatory actions in a public, common area, you can use the video as evidence in a harassment complaint.
 If your employer fires you for making this recording or filing a complaint, the courts will consider the firing an act of retaliation and you could sue for wrongful termination.

-If you are facing unfair termination due to lawful recording of discrimination, you should speak with an employment attorney to discuss your legal options.
+If you are facing unfair termination due to lawful recording of discrimination, you should speak with a California employment attorney to discuss your legal options.
 An attorney can also assist you with navigating harassment complaints if you cannot make a private recording.
 In addition, an attorney can help you file a complaint against your employer if he or she invades your privacy with unethical surveillance practices.